Build on employee engagement during crisis times

 For more timely resources during this time, access the free Ad Astra Per Aspera webinar series from KU’s Public Management Center.
 Dr. Marilu Goodyear will be the featured speaker on July 17.

 KU offers a series of 15-minute webcasts, which provide actionable timely topics for leaders of successful teams.
-Sign up here for access.
+Sign up on the Leadership Daily website.